hellobloom/ssi-sdk/README.md

 ## [@bloomprotocol/ecdsa-secp256k1-verification-key-2019](./packages/ecdsa-secp256k1-verification-key-2019)

-Typescript library for generating and working with EcdsaSecp256k1VerificationKey2019 key pairs, for use with crypto-ld.
+TypeScript library for generating and working with EcdsaSecp256k1VerificationKey2019 key pairs, for use with crypto-ld.

 ## [@bloomprotocol/elem-did-legacy-non-anchored](./packages/elem-did-legacy-non-anchored)